Insight

 PLG encourages businesses to do what the data tells them.
 But giving data that much agency over a brand can all but completely remove accountability and creativity.

 Early-stage consumer businesses need to develop insights about the culture that surrounds their brand and Muse.
-Brands need data and use it to guide strategy, but they need to be brave enough to reject it or make a bet without it.
+Brands need data and should use it to guide strategy, but they need to be brave enough to reject it or make a bet without it.
 Bubble’s conversations with 4,000+ customers on WhatsApp – not rounds of quantitative studies and data analytics – inspired the idea for their breakout lip balm product.

 6. Optimize for creativity